7imeout/CSC231-AutoGrader/README.md

 ```
 * `dir_LM.dat` is a data file for MATLAB used by `generate_output.m`.
 In it, you should list *full path* for two directories: **results** and **submissions**, in that order.
 This serves as a list of working directories for a local-machine run.
 * `dir_VM.dat` is a data file for MATLAB used by `generate_output_vm.m`.
 In it, you should list *full path* for two directories: **results** and **submissions**, in that order.
 This serves as a list of working directories for a virtual machine run.
 * `diff_config.json` is a JSON file that holds some runtime configurations for the script.
 Only attribute you'll need to change in this file is `labs`, to select which labs to grade.
-By default, it is set to grade all non-plotting labs (excluding the final exam).
+By default, it is set to grade all non-plotting labs (excluding the final exam, denoted by number `0`).

 #### Things that won't matter much to you